insightsengineering/JointSurvivalModels.jl/paper/paper.md

 In oncology, it is well known that the individual risk of death depends on the treatment-induced changes in tumor size over time [@Tardivon2019].
 Because pharmacologic effects are typically transient, nonlinear mixed-effect models are required to capture central tendency and inter-individual variability in tumor size, while parametric models can be used for analysing time to death.
 Joint models have been used in other therapeutic areas such as neurology [Khnel2021], cardiovascular disease [KassahunYimer2020], or infection diseases [@Wu2007].

-The current landscape of open-source software allowing end-users to easily fit and use joint models consists primarily of R packages such as JMbayes [@JMbayes], rstanarm [@rstanarm], joineR [@joiner], or JM [@jm].
+The current landscape of open-source software allowing end-users to easily fit and use joint models consists primarily of R packages such as JMbayes [@JMbayes], rstanarm [@rstanarm], joineR [@joineR], or JM [@JM].
 These packages typically limit the longitudinal model to linear forms (for the parameters) preventing users from fitting joint models with saturating biological processes resulting in nonlinear profiles for the biomarker.
 In contrast, the present software supports fitting any longitudinal and survival model, provided the joint model fulfills continuity and certain smoothness characteristics for numerical procedures.
 Such flexibility is crucial for studying complex biological processes.

 # Formulation